 Vitamin B6 & B12: I have no idea on dose!
 I just grab whichever Vit B combo is on the shelf and doesn’t have other crap mixed in.
 My last neuro at Hopkins recommended it for fatigue and it seems to help.
 It also turns my urine a frighteningly bright yellow so I always know if I’ve forgotten my morning meds which I find extra helpful, and is the real reason I keep taking it.
 HONESTY HOUR.
 (There’s a really cool white paper on the direct relationship between B12 & MS here, including a theory that patients may wind up additionally stripped of B12 via primary & secondary therapies.)

 If you meet me in person and you’re wondering if I’ve used MMJ that day, it doesn’t really matter, but it’s totally okay to ask.
 I know there’s a lot of curiosity around this subject in particular and I don’t mind talking about it.
-If I have car keys in my hand, you don’t need to ask: I haven’t.
+If I have car keys in my hand, you don’t need to ask: I’m sober.
+I’ve probably consumed something with CBD in it, though.
 Other than that, though, it’s totally possible; I address my pain as it comes.
 I make a lot of jokes about being a stoner, but I think that’s a way for me to give voice to fears of being perceived that way.
 It’s an easy way for folks to dismiss me, and while it does happen on occasion, it’s a lot less than I’d thought it might, which is really nice.

 So there’s the rundown, friends.
 Feel free to ping me with questions, and if you’re a patient I’d love to know what has worked for you- I’m always very interested in other experiences.
 Patients and caretakers, these posts are for you; let me know if there’s anything else you’d like to know/ hear about.